gdamdam/awesome-decentralized-web/README.md

 ### Web
 * [Beaker](https://beakerbrowser.com/) - Beaker is a peer-to-peer Web browser, made for users to run applications independently of hosts.
-* [disaster.radio](https://disaster.radio) - a disaster-resilient communications network powered by the sun.
 * [Freenet](https://freenetproject.org/)- a network aimed at activists and people living in repressive regimes.
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [I2P](https://geti2p.net/) - Anonymous network with hidden services.
 * [IPWB](https://github.com/oduwsdl/ipwb) - an interplanetary wayback machine.